wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 In the other option, transaction oriented logging, every transaction have a dedicated log buffer.
 Transactions append only to their local buffer, and does not communicate with each other.

+Due to the nature of redo and undo, both logging schemes are hard to deal with under certain circumstances.
+For page oriented logging, redo is simple, because the ordering of log entries for a single page still observes the logical ordering of modifications that happen on the page.
+Undo, however, is hard, because undo is intrinsically transaction oriented, which requires the recovery manager to traverse the linked list of log entries written by the loser transaction in reverse chronilogical order.
+With proper notion of inter-log undo, it would be very inefficient.
+For transaction oriented logging